Linear to multi-linear algebra and systems using tensors: Introduction

-The purpose of this paper is two folds.
-First, we intend to present an overview of tensor algebra concepts developed in past decade using the Einstein product.
+The purpose of this paper is twofold.
+First, we intend to present an overview of tensor algebra concepts developed in the past decade using the Einstein product.
 Since there is a natural way of extending the linear algebra concepts to tensors, the idea here is to present a summary of the most commonly used and relevant concepts which can equip the reader with tools to define and prove other properties more specific to their intended applications.
 Secondly, this paper introduces the notion of contracted convolutions for both discrete and continuous system tensors.
-Theory of linear time invariant (LTI) systems has been an indispensable tool in various engineering applications such as Communication Systems, and Controls.
-Now with evolution of these subjects to multi-domain communication systems and multi-linear systems theory, there is a need to better understand the classical topics in a multi-domain setting.
-This paper intends to provide some such tools through a tutorial style presentation of the subject matter and a mechanism to develop more tools needed for research and applications in any multi-domain/multi-dimensional/multi-modal/multi-linear setting.
+The theory of linear time invariant (LTI) systems has been an indispensable tool in various engineering applications such as Communication Systems, and Controls.
+Now with the evolution of these subjects to multi-domain communication systems and multi-linear systems theory, there is a need to better understand the classical topics in a multi-domain setting.
+This paper intends to provide such tools through a tutorial style presentation of the subject matter leading to a mechanism to develop more tools needed for research and applications in any multi-domain/multi-dimensional/multi-modal/multi-linear setting.

-The organization of this paper is as follows : in section II, we present basic tensor definitions and operations, including the concept of signal tensors and contracted convolutions.
-In section III, we present the Tensor Networks representation of various tensor operations.
-Section IV presents some tensor decompositions based on the Einstein product.
-Section V defines the notions of multi-linear system tensors and discusses their stability in both time and frequency domains.
-It also includes a detailed discussion on application of tensor to multi-linear system representation with an example of MIMO CDMA system.
-The paper is concluded in section VI.
+The organization of this paper is as follows: in section \ref{Sec2}, we present basic tensor definitions and operations, including the concept of signal tensors and contracted convolutions.
+In section \ref{Sec3}, we present the Tensor Networks representation of various tensor operations.
+Section \ref{Sec4} presents some tensor decompositions based on the Einstein product.
+Section \ref{Sec5} defines the notions of multi-linear system tensors and discusses their stability in both time and frequency domains.
+It also includes a detailed discussion on the application of tensors to multi-linear system representation with an example of MIMO CDMA system.
+The paper is concluded in section \ref{Sec6}.